United States at the 1920 Summer Olympics: Swimming

 Twenty-two swimmers, sixteen men and six women, represented the United States in 1920.
 It was the nation's sixth appearance in the sport; the United States was the only nation to have competed in every Olympic swimming edition to that point.
 The Americans took eight of the ten gold medals, along with five silvers and three bronzes.
 This gave the team more than half of the available medals—16 out of 30; more than three times the next-best country.
 Eleven different Americans finished with at least one medal.
-The United States set five new world records and tied another.
+Furthermore, the United States set five new world records and tied another.

-Kahanamoku set a new Olympic record in the quarterfinals of the 100 free, then tied the world record twice in the semis and the final as the Americans swept the medals in that event.
+On the men's side, Kahanamoku set a new Olympic record in the quarterfinals of the 100 free, then tied the world record twice in the semis and the final as the Americans swept the medals in that event.
 Ross took a pair of gold medals in the other two freestyle events.
 Kegeris briefly took the Olympic record in the 100 metre backstroke semifinals before Warren Kealoha broke the world record in the second semifinal; Kealoha took gold and Kegeris silver in the final.
 The relay team also set a world record in winning the gold medal.

-Schroth, like Kegeris, briefly held an Olympic record in the 100 free before Bleibtrey broke the world record in a later semifinal.
+On the women's side, Schroth, like Kegeris, briefly held an Olympic record in the 100 free before Bleibtrey broke the world record in a later semifinal.
 Bleibtrey bettered her own new record, leading the American women to a sweep of the medals in that event.
 Bleibtrey took her second world record and second gold medal in the 300 free, as the Americans swept that event as well.
 Her third gold medal and third world record came as part of the 4x100 free relay team along with Schroth, Guest, and Woodbridge.

 Ranks given are within the heat.